Freiling87/CCU/CCU/Scratchpad.md

 As above, but removes the single-use hire option.
 ###			C	Start as Hired
 On level entry
+##		C	Hire Trigger
+Obv default to On Hire, maybe use a secret default trait to keep the code clean
+###			C	On Use Altar
+"Activate Servants"
+###			C	On Use Podium
+"Who's With Me?!"
 ##		C	Hire Type
 ###			C	Chloroform
 New